December 6, 2016

 1. Short recordings are better than long videos

-2. Divide large topic blocks into small, self-contained content
+2. Break large topics into smaller, self-contained content

 3. Provide visual support for the content (diagram) or demonstrate something